The framework defines the technical and business competencies as well as leadership behaviours needed to manage risk in today’s challenging climate.

 The framework includes technical risk and business competences and leadership behaviours, as all three are required to be a competent person able to make sound, well-judged decisions to manage risks, in all its forms.

-The competences and behaviours are set at three levels of attainment linked to career progression and IIRSM membership grades.
+The competencies and behaviours are set at three levels of attainment linked to career progression and IIRSM membership grades.

 The required level of competence will depend on an individual’s role, seniority, responsibilities, experience and area of practice.